Generalisation of Michelson contrast for operators and its properties: Introduction

 {\rm (i)} $\varphi$ trace;

 {\rm (ii)} $\forall A,B\in\mathcal{M}^+$

 {\rm (iii)} $\exists K_0>-1\ \forall K>K_0\ \forall A,B\in\mathcal{M}^+$

-Usually the inequalities that characterize the trace are binary, they give "yes" or "no" type answer, which concludes necessary and sufficient conditions for the element to be or not to be tracial (or central).
-But the latter condition of the work \cite{AB2019} seemed to give different variations of "closeness" to the tracial function.
-We worked with this conception and obtained "measure of centrality" and this article as a result.
+Usually, the inequalities that characterize the trace are binary, they give a "yes" or "no" type answer, which concludes necessary and sufficient conditions for the element to be or not to be tracial (or central).
+However, the latter condition in \cite{AB2019} seems to give different variations of "closeness" to the tracial function.
+We worked with this conception and obtained a "measure of centrality" and this article as a result.

-As we see further the "measure of centrality" in case of positive bounded operators has a tight connection with the concept of invertibility and the clasiical results as Gelfand–Mazur theorem and Dixmier characterization of positive operators.
-Also, invertibility already appeared as an property in some sense similar to the commutativity in \cite{Nov2017, Nov2019, Nov2020}.
+As we see further the "measure of centrality" in the case of positive bounded operators has a tight connection with the concept of invertibility and the classical results as Gelfand–Mazur theorem and Dixmier characterization of positive operators.
+In addition, invertibility has already appeared as a property in some sense, similar to commutativity. \cite{Nov2017, Nov2019, Nov2020}

-Surprisingly for us, after we have written the first version of the text we have discovered that the "centrality measure" that we have defined in this paper from purely algebraic motivation, eventually coincided in its form with the so called Michelson contrast (also called visibility measure), that is widely applied in image processing \cite{Michelson1993, Michelson2006}, optics \cite{Michelson1927} and quantum computing \cite{QUA2021}.
+Surprisingly for us, after we had written the first version of the text we discovered that the "centrality measure" that we have defined in this paper from purely algebraic motivation, eventually coincided in its form with the so-called Michelson contrast (also called visibility measure), that is widely applied in image processing \cite{Michelson1993, Michelson2006}, optics \cite{Michelson1927}, vision \cite{Peli2013, Wiebel} and quantum computing \cite{QUA2021}.